 The Legal Research Community Authoring Project (LRCAP) is CALI’s initiative to foster the creation of legal educational materials in the area of Legal Research.
 The materials are peer-reviewed by the LRCAP advisory panel – a committee of American Association of Law Libraries (AALL) Academic Law Libraries Special Interest Section (ALL-SIS).
-As of July 2012, CALI has published over 140 Legal Research lessons, including at least one state specific lesson published or in progress for 37 U.S. states.
+As of February 2024, CALI has published over 170 Legal Research lessons, including at least one state-specific lesson published or in progress for 49 U.S. states.
 You can view a map of lessons completed and in progress here.

 But there’s still more work to be done!

 The application process is as follows:

 1. Potential authors must first submit a lesson proposal to CALI.
 Before submitting a proposal, it is recommended that you review the CALI Legal Research Topic Grid as well as the White Paper The Origin of the CALI Topic Grid.
 Also, please check the list of removed lessons; some older lessons have been pulled from the CALI library if they are no longer considered pedagogically needed or if the lesson is outdated.